top

 More on the MMSE.

-The St. Louis University Mental Status Examination consists of 11 questions and is graded with a maximum of 30 points.
+The St. Louis University Mental Status (SLUMS) exam consists of 11 questions and is graded with a maximum of 30 points.
 It was developed as an alternative to the more common Mini-Mental State Exam.
-The test is short, normally taking about eight minutes.
 This exam is more complex than the MMSE and better at identifying mild cognitive impairment or dementia in its earliest stages.
-Like other tests above, the SLUMS includes the Clock Drawing Test.
-It also asses your loved one via simple math, memory, and orientation questions.
-The last part of this test is a short story, which the test taker needs to listen to before answering simple questions like “What was the character’s name?”
-The test is available online but is intended to be administered and scored by a health professional, so this is not recommended to try it at home.
+It tests memory and orientation, and it includes simple math and the clock-drawing test.
+The test is available online, but it’s intended to be administered and scored by a healthcare professional.

 Comparison Table of Dementia Tests (Home & Clinical)